Finding and Repairing Vehicle Shaking

 - Cost efficiency: Competitive manufacturing has led rotors to become much less expensive than they used to be, often making the rotor repair roughly the same price as rotor replacement.
 With similarly-priced services, the new rotors are often the better choice for drivers.

-- Rotor thickness: Many manufacturers require that the rotors maintain a certain thickness level, which can restrict mechanics from performing rotor repair services.
+- Rotor thickness: Many manufacturers require that the rotors maintain a certain thickness level, which can restrict mechanics from performing rotor resurfacing services, as they wear away rotor material.

 - Brand considerations: A wide variety of different factors come into account when considering rotor straightening vs. replacement.
 This includes your vehicle brand, your brake pad material, and your rotors’ metal composition, among others.
 Your vehicle simply may not allow for rotor turning.